 “The Lodge and the porters are what make College a home as opposed to a series of rooms.” – Hannah, Medicine

 The porters are a crucial part of College life – combining the expert knowledge of a concierge with the practical knowhow needed to help students, both new and returning, through their time at Univ.
 Lost keys – a rite of passage for most students – can be dealt with easily, as can directions to the furthest flung corners of College, or information on local transport and amenities.
 When the porters aren’t effortlessly combining the roles of custodian, oracle and all-seeing eye they also look after Percy the Univ tortoise.
 The Lodge can be reached on extension 76602.

-In various combinations in the Lodge you will find: Head Porter Michael Park, Deputy Head Porter Steve Moody, Porters Aiden Gillett and Paulina Mascianica, Night Porters Ali Karimi and Filipe Barbosa, and Weekend Porters Julian Favara and Oliver Ball (plus, of course, Percy the tortoise.)
+In various combinations in the Lodge you will find: Head Porter Michael Park, Deputy Head Porter Steve Moody, Porters Aiden Gillett, Paulina Mascianica and David Larner-Smith, Night Porters Ali Karimi and Filipe Barbosa (plus, of course, Percy the tortoise.)

 The Lodge sells a wide variety of products central to life as a Univ student; these include: